-Tucked next to a brewery and a pizza joint, Confluence Kombucha + GastroLab doesn’t look much different than the other restaurants lining Manchester Road in St. Louis.
-However, their menu is like none other in the area.
+Tucked next to a brewery and a pizza joint, Confluence Kombucha + GastroLab doesn’t look much different from the other restaurants lining Manchester Road in St. Louis.
+However, its menu is like none other in the area.
 And proprietor William Pauley prides himself on this feat.

 A former chef, Pauley is going on his ninth year of brewing his own kombucha.
-Kombucha is fermented tea that has history dating back 2,000 years, but it only recently started making a name for itself in the Midwest.
-He focuses his creativity into his little budding 1,000 square-foot restaurant complete with kombucha on tap, a health food menu, and local art lining the walls.
+Kombucha is fermented tea that has a history dating back 2,000 years, but it only recently started making a name for itself in the Midwest.
+He focuses his creativity into his little budding 1,000-square-foot restaurant complete with kombucha on tap, a health food menu, and local art lining the walls.